MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/4-identity-customizations.md

 ## Extending the Identity data model

 By default, Identity represents a user with an `IdentityUser` class.
-One way to extend the data captured at registration time is to create a class deriving from `IdentityUser`.
-In the next unit, a derived class named `RazorPagesPizzaUser` is created. `RazorPagesPizzaUser` contains properties to store the user's first and last name.
+In the previous unit, when you ran the scoffolding tool, you created a class named `RazorPagesPizzaUser` that inherits from `IdentityUser`.
+In the next unit, you'll modify the derived class to include properties to store the user's first and last name.

 :::image type="content" source="../media/razorpagespizzauser.png" alt-text="Screenshot of RazorPagesPizzaUser class derived from IdentityUser." lightbox="../media/razorpagespizzauser.png":::